 Garza told the Columbia Journalism Review that she believed it was wrong for the paper to stay “silent” on the presidential election during such “dangerous times.”

-On Friday, the Board of Directors of the Society of Professional Journalists Los Angeles Pro Chapter issued a statement urging Soon-Shiong to “reconsider and reverse” his decision against making an endorsement.
+On Oct.
+25, the Board of Directors of the Society of Professional Journalists (SPJ) Los Angeles Pro Chapter issued a statement urging Soon-Shiong to “reconsider and reverse” his decision against making an endorsement.

 “Considering everything that the Times opinion section has published about the threat to democracy of another Trump administration, it is inexplicable and irresponsible that on the threshold of the most consequential election of our lifetime, the leading newspaper not just in our region, but in the Western United States, would suddenly and mysteriously fall silent,” according to the SPJ board.

 The board of the L.A.
-Times Guild, which represents the paper’s journalists, issued a statement Wednesday expressing concern about the decision to withhold an endorsement, then said it was “more concerned that [Soon-Shiong] is now unfairly assigning blame to editorial board members for his decision.”
+Times Guild, which represents the paper’s journalists, issued a statement on Oct.
+23 expressing concern about the decision to withhold an endorsement, then said it was “more concerned that [Soon-Shiong] is now unfairly assigning blame to editorial board members for his decision.”

-“That subscription underwrites the salaries of hundreds of journalists in our newsroom,” according to the Guild.
+“That subscription underwrites the salaries of hundreds of journalists in our newsroom,” the Guild stated.
 “Our member-journalists work every day to keep readers informed during these tumultuous times.
 A healthy democracy is an informed democracy.”

-The Washington Post announced Friday that it also will not endorse a candidate in the presidential race this year—or any future year.
+The Washington Post announced on Oct.
+25 that it also will not endorse a candidate in the presidential race this year—or any future year.

 The paper reported, citing unnamed sources, that the decision came directly from the paper’s owner, Amazon founder Jeff Bezos.